-Abstract: Accurate generator modeling allows for more precise calculation of power system control and stability limits.
-In this paper a procedure using a set of measured data from Standstill Frequency Response (SSFR) test on MontazerGhaem gas power plant's synchronous generator is used to obtain synchronous machine.
-A novel approach is used to find d-axis which is different from standard SSFR scheme which can save the time in doing SSFR tests.
-Hook-Jeeves method is used for optimization purpose.
+Abstract-accurate generator modeling allows for more precise calculation of power system control and stability limits.
+In this paper, a procedure using a set of measured data from Standstill Frequency Response (SSFR) test on MontazerGhaem gas power plant's synchronous generator is used to obtain dynamic parameters of the machine.
+A novel approach is used to find d-axis which is different from standard SSFR scheme which can save the time in performing SSFR tests.
+Hook-Jeeves optimization method is used for parameter estimation purpose.
 The test procedure and identification results are reported.

-Keywords: SSFR, Synchronous generator, Parameter identification
+Keywords-SSFR, Synchronous generator, Parameter S identification, Hook-Jeeves optimization method.

-1- Introduction